EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Introduction

-The main contributions of this paper can be summarized as follows: \begin{enumerate}[(1)] \item We introduce the Retentive Network, an advanced infrastructure in natural language processing, to the domain of EEG signal denoising.
-This integration not only offers a novel avenue for exploring this intersection but also broadens the scope of related research.
-Through this incorporation, we successfully establish an innovative approach for EEG signal denoising, thereby expanding the possibilities for further research in this domain.
+The main contributions of this paper can be summarized as follows: \begin{enumerate}[(1)] \item \textbf{Proposal of Signal Embedding.} In order to efficiently extract features from EEG signals, we introduce a method called signal embedding, which adds an embedding dimension to EEG signals.
+This method achieves the enhancement of feature information of EEG signals through the embedding strategy.
+The introduction of this method not only enhances the adaptability of the network, but also positively impacts the overall improvement of the system performance.

-\item To effectively integrate 1D EEG signals with our proposed network, we introduce a method called signal embedding.
-Unlike a simple reshaping of the signal into 2D, this method achieves an organic fusion of the 1D EEG signal and the network through a sophisticated embedding strategy.
-This innovative approach not only enhances the network's adaptability but also contributes to an overall improvement in system performance.
+\item \textbf{Introducing Retentive Network for EEG Signal Denoising.} For the first time, we introduce the Retentive Network architecture into the field of EEG signal denoising to address the temporal nature of EEG signals, providing a new way to explore the intersection of EEG signals and natural language processing and expanding the scope of related research.
+It provides a new way to explore the intersection of EEG signal and natural language processing, and also expands the scope of related research.The introduction of Retentive Network allows us to take full advantage of its time-series information friendly and global modeling, thus realizing a new denoising method for EEG signal.

-\item When examining the standard deep learning EEG dataset provided by EEGDenoiseNet, we observe that the raw nature of the dataset and the absence of pairs of training samples hinder the comparison of different methods.
+\item \textbf{Provide open source datasets.} When examining the standard deep learning EEG dataset provided by EEGDenoiseNet, we observe that the raw nature of the dataset and the absence of pairs of training samples hinder the comparison of different methods.
 To address this limitation, we create an open-source dataset using preprocessed data.
 This not only eliminates challenges related to noise and ensures data consistency but also facilitates the exploration of deep learning-based denoising methods for EEG signals. \end{enumerate}